 Entrance standards ensure that ground floor spaces are accessible, inviting, and easy to locate for both intentional visitors and passersby.
 Transparency standards create visual interest and engagement between ground floor uses and the public realm.

 Example of appropriate entrance with awnings and a recessed plane

-Example of appropriate ground floor transparency with a recessed entrance.
+Example of appropriate ground floor transparency

 6.3.4 ARCADES